lime-j/RDNet/README.md

 **Our work is accepted by CVPR 2025!
 See you at the conference!**

 **Our work RDNet wins the NTIRE 2025 Single Image Reflection Removal in the Wild Challenge!**

+**This codebase is deprecated.
+Please use XReflection(https://github.com/hainuo-wang/XReflection) instead!
+It supports multi-GPU training and has better reproducibility.**

 ## 🌠 Gallery